This article is intended for end users of CloudExtend Autopilot and includes basic instructions, FAQ, and troubleshooting steps.

+Not yet.
 When you are composing an email and select a NetSuite record to attach the email to Autopilot is not an option.
 The technical reason for this is that the email does not yet have an ID that we can use for future reference in determining which emails to sync automatically.
 For this reason we suggest you send the email and then attach the email from your sent items folder and put it on Autopilot (at this point the email ID is available to CloudExtend for tracking).

 Does Autopilot work with on premise Exchange Servers